degommers/PKP2_cardio_snRNAseq/README.md

 # The transcriptional landscape of PPRE responsive genes in right ventricular heart nuclei between control and PKP2-cardiomyopathy
+This repository contains the scripts and guidelines for the analysis of public data.
+The project aimed to investigate the transcriptional landscape of right ventricular heart tissue between control and PKP2-cardiomyopathy in humans.
+All data was publically available and are listed down here.
+Analysis REAMDME's can be found in the appointed directory.
 ## PPRE responsive genes
 ### Datasets
 These datasets are used to establish a PPRE responsive geneset.
-Specific datasets on PPARs and RXRs, specific to heart and liver were found.
+Specific datasets on PPARs and RXRs, specific to the heart and liver were found.
 | Data type  | Target          | Database                | Source ID   | Publication                                                       |
 |------------|-----------------|-------------------------|-------------|-------------------------------------------------------------------|
 | RNA-seq    | RNA             | GEO Expression Omnibus  | GSE160987   | Wickramasinghe NM et al., 2022 PMID: 35325615                     |